The Role of Confounders and Linearity in Ecological Inference: A Reassessment: An Example of the Fallacy

-Observers of these elections knew that these results could not be meant to indicate Black voters preferred Wallace. \citet{schoenberger1971ecology} understood that ``{[}i{]}t would be a fallacy---ecological, logical, sociological and political---to infer from these data that blacks in the South provided a major source of Wallace support.''
-Instead, they reasoned that White voters reacted to the Civil Rights movement of 1964 and the Voting Rights Act of 1965, turned against the incumbent Democratic administration and cast their votes for the Southern candidate, Wallace \citep{wright1977contextual, phillips2014emerging, schoenberger1971ecology}.
-This dynamic leads to an ecological fallacy in North Carolina: the aggregate correlation indicates Black voters being one of the leading voting blocs for Wallace, while in reality the opposite is true.
+Observers of these elections knew that such results could not be taken to indicate Black voters preferred Wallace.
+Newly enfranchised Black voters would have little reason to vote for Wallace, a candidate explicitly running against the Civil Rights movement.
+Indeed, an academic survey of this election showed that only 0.3\% of Black survey respondents who reported voting in the former Confederate states reported voting for Wallace \autocite{wright1977contextual,icpsr07508}.
+Instead, they reasoned that White voters reacted to the Civil Rights Act of 1964 and the Voting Rights Act of 1965, turned against the incumbent Democratic administration and cast their votes for the Southern candidate, Wallace \autocite{wright1977contextual,phillips2014emerging,schoenberger1971ecology}.
+The Wallace support among non-Black, White voters in North Carolina was higher specifically in the areas where there were relatively more Black voters, thus creating an ecological fallacy.
+The next section formalizes this intuition.

-The Wallace example is instructive in several ways.
-First, the fact that the relationship between Wallace vote and race flips in two neighboring states suggests that the presence of ecological fallacy depends on particular contexts not easily observed.
-The use of linear regression to make extrapolation also turns out to be theoretically justified under particular conditions.
-As we will show, a certain linear regression that accounts for potential confounders is the correct approach to infer individual means from aggregate data.